JD Samson

-Jocelyn Samson (born August 4, 1978), known professionally as JD Samson, is an American musician, producer, songwriter and DJ best known as a member of the bands Le Tigre and MEN.
+Jocelyn Rachel Samson, known professionally as JD Samson, is an American musician, producer, songwriter, and DJ, best known as a member of the bands Le Tigre and MEN.

 Background

-Samson grew up in Pepper Pike, Ohio, and attended Orange High School.
+Jocelyn Rachel Samson grew up in Pepper Pike, Ohio, and attended Orange High School.

 Samson came out as a lesbian at age 15 and is well known for her support of both LGBT and feminist causes.
 In high school, Samson played field hockey and was involved in her school's gay-straight alliance.

 Samson graduated from Sarah Lawrence College in 2000, with a degree in film.
-While at school, Samson held jobs as a manager of a coffee shop, a campus tour guide, and as a research assistant for her queer-theory professor.
+While at school, Samson held jobs as a manager of a coffee shop, a campus tour guide, and as a research assistant for their queer-theory professor.
 Additionally, she co-produced and directed the Sarah Lawrence College Film and Video Festival while at school.